mcgurk/LoRa/README.md

 | DIO3 (valko/sini) | 13 (GPIO27) |
 | LED | 3 (GPIO2) |

 **Notice!
-Wiringpi name field GPIO-numbers are not same as GPIO-numbers in Python or pinout-charts.
+Wiringpi "Name"-column "GPIO"-numbers are not same as GPIO-numbers in Python or pinout-charts.
 Use Wiringpi "BCM" numbers as GPIO numbers.**

 ### test / scan
 Reset and DIO0 can be unconnected when using spi_scan?